-The urologists at Marina Del Rey Hospital have a vast experience in treating incontinence issues and the various methods of treatment found at our facility will definitely improve the comfort in your life.
+The urologists at Cedars-Sinai Marina del Rey Hospital have vast experience in treating incontinence issues and the various methods of treatment found at our facility will definitely improve the comfort in your life.
 Bladder augmentation is a major surgery that needs to be performed by skilled professionals using the latest procedures and techniques.
 Our facility has a dedicated staff able to help you recover and provides access to state-of-the-art technology required for this procedure to have the wanted result – complete restoration of your health.

 Bladder augmentation or augmentation cystoplasty is a surgical procedure performed so that the bladder can safely support a large volume of urine without causing high pressure or urinary leakage.
 It is mainly recommended for people who have untreatable urinary incontinence or other dangerous bladder conditions that may negatively affect kidney function.

 During surgery, the bladder is also opened at the dome and cut at the right angles in order to create a claim-like shape where the bowel patch is then attached with sutures or staples.

 It is also very useful to protect the upper urinary tract from damages and improve the patient's ability to empty the bladder in a timely manner.